The Cool Ones: Reception

+Variety wrote: "The Cool Ones is a refreshing entry for the youth market.
+Loosely-constructed, story-wise, and frequently burdened with confusing continuity and some way-out characters, the William Conrad production still packs the type of ingredients acceptable to the juve crowd who compose much of today's audience. ...
+Gene Nelson's direction establishes a wild pace ...
+Action carries few surprises and telegraphs ahead, but it's pleasant enough as entertainment strikes a light note."

-And from the New York Times:The Cool Ones [is] a rock 'n' roll comedy, so-called, about a pop singer (Debbie Watson) who is on the rise and a big-name crooner (Gil Peterson) who is on the skids.
-Roddy McDowall is their manager who engineers them into a publicity romance which has—shall we say?—repercussions.
-I venture to guess this will disgust even the kids.
+The New York Times wrote: "The Cool Ones [is] a rock 'n' roll comedy, so-called, about a pop singer (Debbie Watson) who is on the rise and a big-name crooner (Gil Peterson) who is on the skids.
+Roddy McDowall is their manager who engineers them into a publicity romance which has – shall we say? – repercussions.
+I venture to guess this will disgust even the kids."